exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 Our goal is to show that each of the measured parameters has a distribution -->

 <!-- We will not bother ourselves with the canonical Watson-Crick A-U and G-C pairs too much, since they are well studied already.
 But this is great for calibrating our measurements to the well-known optimal canonical basepair parameters. -->
-In this work, we will generally not focus on canonical Watson-Crick A-U and G-C base pairs, given that these pairs are already extensively studied.
+In this work, we will generally not focus on canonical Watson-Crick A-U and G-C base pairs, given that these pairs have been extensively studied.
 However, they will serve as valuable references in calibrating our measurements to the well known optimal canonical basepair parameters.
 We'll use the [hydrogen-bond lengths provided as restraints for building nucleic acid structures in](https://doi.org/10.1107/S2059798321007610) as the reference values for the comparison.